 ETC-1002 has a unique dual mechanism of action that has the potential to regulate both lipid and carbohydrate metabolism.
 ETC-1002 appears to work by inhibiting ATP citrate lyase (ACL), a key enzyme in the cholesterol biosynthetic pathway, and activating a complementary enzyme, 5′-adenosine monophosphate-activated protein kinase (AMPK).
 Both enzymes are known to play significant roles in the synthesis of cholesterol and glucose in the liver.
 By inhibiting cholesterol synthesis in the liver, ETC-1002 causes the liver to take up LDL particles from the blood, which reduces LDL-C levels.

-To date, Esperion has studied ETC-1002 in seven completed clinical trials.
+To date, Esperion has studied ETC-1002 in eight completed clinical trials.

 ETC-1002 Phase 1 and 2 Clinical Studies*